Weston, Iowa

 Weston is a census-designated place located in the southeastern portion of Hazel Dell Township in Pottawattamie County in the state of Iowa.
 As of the 2020 census the population was 78.

 Its location is between the cities of Council Bluffs and Underwood near Interstate 80.

 History

-Weston's population was 92 in 1925.
-The population was also 92 in 1940.
+Weston was founded around 1837 when a few settlers drifted into the Indian’s territory.
+Although the settlers originally found this land of honey and rich soil, it was Joseph Moore, an ex-soldier from Ft.
+Leavenworth, Kansas that claimed the land which is now Weston.